fredericodietz/expense-tracker-client/README.md

 By running **ESLint** with the `--cache --fix` option and only related tests with `npm test -- related --run`, this setup ensures faster, more efficient pre-commit checks while enforcing best practices across the codebase.

----

 This configuration ensures that every commit meets linting and testing requirements, maintaining code quality and minimizing the chances of introducing bugs.

-Here’s the revised **TODO** section, made tool-agnostic as requested:

 ---